IBM/mi-algorithms/README.md

     doxygen mi-algorithms.doxyfile
     firefox html/index.html

-The current documentation (generated straight from the code) is available at github pages:
+The current documentation (generated straight from the code and automatically uploaded to github pages by Travis) is available at:

 https://ibm.github.io/mi-algorithms/